vkeshari/cricket_ratings/README.md

 # cricket_ratings
-Crawl data from ICC player rankings website and create animated graphs of player ratings over time.
+Crawl data from ICC player rankings website.
+Create animated graphs of player ratings over time.
+Aggregate metrics over time.
+Create graphs for aggregated metrics.
+Find top players from aggregated metrics.
-> **Warning:** Code is semi-polished: It does the job but can be refactored to be more efficient and readable.
+> **WARNING:** Code is semi-polished: It does the job but can be refactored to be more efficient and readable.

 ### Common Parameters:
 + `FORMAT`: `['test', 'odi', 't20']`